Vathiyar: Plot

 On Vinayaka Chathurthi, Dorai secretly meets Eshwarapandian at a hospital, where he reveals that Eshwarapandian had indeed aided Dorai in eliminating criminals.
 Eshwarapandian discloses that Naachiyar stabbed him for helping Dorai.
 With his last breath, Eshwarapandian expresses his support for Dorai and shares the truth.
 Determined to stop Naachiyar, Dorai confronts him, only to learn that a bomb has been implanted in the Ganesha statue, which is now part of a procession, threatening thousands of lives.
 Dorai bravely beats Naachiyar and his men, then rushes to the beach, where the procession will culminate.
 With seconds to spare, Dorai successfully defuses the bomb hidden within the statue.
 However, in the chaos, Naachiyar mortally wounds Dorai.
 Enraged and motivated by his mother's words, Dorai kills Naachiyar.

 Soundtrack

 The music was composed by D. Imman.
-The song "Yennadi Muniyamma" is a remix of "Nee Munnala" from the unreleased film Vaanga Mappillai Vaanga (1984) sung by T. K. S. Natarajan.
+The audio launch was held on 30 June 2006 at AVM Studios.